portphp/excel/CONTRIBUTING.md

 $ composer install
 ```

-Write your code, then add tests.
+Write your code and add tests.
 Then run the tests:

 ```bash
 $ vendor/bin/phpunit
 ```

-Then commit your changes and push them to GitHub:
+Commit your changes and push them to GitHub:

 ```bash
 $ git commit -m "Fix nasty bug"